top of page

 Condition notes

-Marigold is in excellent vintage condition with few flaws to note.
+Marigold is in very good vintage condition.
+There is light darkening along the net fabric at the underarms.
 It is possible that there are missing embellishments, but it would be difficult or impossible to tell because of the density and abstract nature of the motifs.
-Given the lack of any discoloration on the interior of the bodice, we believe this gown was probably never worn.
+Given the lack of any discoloration on the interior of the bodice, we believe this gown was probably never worn by a bride at a wedding.
+There may be dust on the hem from being on the shop floor.

 Vera Wang Marigold